kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 Edit the json file and change the azimuth ranges of 0-90 to 70-90 and  delete the western azimuths.
 Be careful when editing the file so that the commas and such are in the right places.

 Now run <code>gnssir</code> for these same dates.
-This computes RH for each rising and setting arc:
+This computes RH for each rising and setting satellite arc:

 <code>gnssir vlis 2022 171 -doy_end 184 </code>